tbdp-web/blog/_posts/2021-10-27-reciprocity.md

 [^34]: https://invisiblemolotov.files.wordpress.com/2009/09/garychartier_forprint_binding.pdf
 [^35]: https://c4ss.org/content/53949

-## 7. Law Under Anarchy: the Reciprocal Order
+## 7. Order Under Anarchy

+> I stand ready to negotiate, but I want no part of laws: I acknowledge none; **I protest against every order with which some authority may feel pleased on the basis of some alleged necessity to over-rule my free will.
+Laws: We know what they are, and what they  are worth!
+They are spider webs for the rich and mighty, steel chains  for the poor and weak, fishing nets in the hands of government.** — Pierre-Joseph Proudhon

+A common objection levied against anarchists, which is probably now at the forefront of the minds of any who have read this treatise up till know, is that in the absence of the state, it is impossible to provide any stable order for society.
+After all, how can a community of individuals subject to no legitimized authority from above, which sets down uniform laws that govern how all may act, provide security and protection for its members, and prevent or solve conflicts?
+How will they know what to do, and what is to ensure that they do it, if there is no group of people to force them all to a single plan?

+This objection is the product of limited and indoctrinated thinking.
+In the absence of law — that top-down imposition of rules by an authority to govern the actions of all, legitimized as the 'one true way' — humans do not suddenly lose the ability to compromise with others in order to achieve peace and prosperous relations.
+They likewise do not lose their social capacity for good feelings: trust, empathy, etc. Least of all do they lose that common sense intuition for the game theory of interacting with others that allows most people to intuit the content of the two principles of my ethic when they are given time and mental space away from 'the law' to do so.

+An order that is founded on the autonomy of each individual participating in it, to recognize and compromise where necessary, convenient, or beneficial, and defend one's own interests and the interests of others in like conditions, can be just as stable as — if not more stable than — an order founded on the top-heavy conception that all order must stem from authority and imposition, instead of compromise and stigmergy.

-Heretofore I have only discussed how "law" — really, protection and conflict resolution — might be provided in an anarchist order dominated by reciprocal relationships in passing.
-I think it is probably now the time to elaborate in more depth how such protection and conflict resolution might be provided, given that the description of economic organization given above depends on some kind of coherent, stable order.
-Keep in mind that the same caveats about "planning" an anarchist society that I voiced above are in full effect here: this is all speculation, and trying to state that this *must be* how it will turn out, or trying to enforce such a result from above would defeat the entire purpose of anarchism in the first place.
-Nevertheless, it is interesting and sometimes profitable to speculate about how things might be done within the limits of a certain socio-ethical theory, so I will proceed with my analysis.
+With these general statements in mind, I think it is time to elaborate in more depth how protection and conflict resolution might be provided in a system without laws, given that the description of economic organization given above depends on some kind of coherent, stable order.
+Keep in mind that the same caveats about 'planning' an anarchist society that I voiced above are in full effect here: this is all speculation, and trying to state that this *must be* how it will turn out, or trying to enforce such a result in an attempt to make it the only 'legitimate' option, would defeat the entire purpose of anarchism in the first place.
+I am merely presenting what I believe to be the most beneficial and probable methods of providing order to an anarchist society.
+Even within the context of these projection-suggestions, keep in mind that they will never be, and should never be, the sole source of legitimate decisions.
+There *is* no legitimacy or illegitimacy under anarchism, only what each individual thinks is correct, because there is no grant of authority to some standard, person, or group of people to decide what everyone says, thinks, or does regarding any matter, and the concept of a single legitimate outcome is a centralizing and hierarchical force itself.
+In the face of all these caveats, it is nonetheless interesting and sometimes profitable to speculate about how things might be done within the limits of a certain socio-ethical theory, so I will proceed with my analysis.

 In the first place, it should be noted that a reciprocal order, once established and understood, is stable in itself: each individual is motivated to continue cooperating with everyone else, even if they are not particularly interested in the cooperation of a specific person, because if they cease cooperation with that person, they might well lose cooperation from others.
 When they cease cooperation with someone, they run the risk of accruing a negative reputation: others become less sure of positive cooperation on their part being met with positive cooperation, making it less in their interest.
 If someone does not cooperate with your neighbor when it suits them not to, what is to guarantee that they will cooperate with you?